NERDSITU/superblockify/paper/paper.md

 The choice between these two approaches depends on the data quality and the desired outcome.
 The residential approach is appropriate for using residential data, if available and accurate.
-The betweenness approach is a flow-based alternative.
+The betweenness approach is an alternative based on traffic flow approximation.
 The resulting Superblocks can be exported in GeoPackage (`.gpkg`) format for further use.